FDJ-Dash/Multitool/README.md

 ----------------------------------------------------------------
 ### How to install requirements

-pip3 install -r requirements.txt (/path/to/requirements.txt - if you are not on same folder)
+    pip3 install -r requirements.txt ( or /path/to/requirements.txt - if you are not on same folder)

 ----------------------------------------------------------------
 ### Install xdotool
     sudo apt-get update

     sudo apt-get install xdotool

 ----------------------------------------------------------------
 This is the Github page of xdotool: https://github.com/jordansissel/xdotool